taoluwork/BCAI/README.md

 6) After receiving your result,  finalize your request, giving a rating to your provider based on the correctness and quality of the result.

 ## How to run provider
+Providers execute ML tasks for users and are paid for their work in ether cryptocurrency.

-In the main directory run 'bash startUser.bash' this will open two terminal tabs:
+In the main directory run 'bash startWorker.bash' this will open two terminal tabs:

 1) The CLI where you interact with the application to start providing or check things such as your rating and balance.